icp4a/automation-decision-services-samples/practice/DecisionLogic/step2/description.md

 2. At most, one rule is applicable in each case.
 3. The default value is used if no rule is applicable.

-ADS allows the generation of missing rules if the default value cannot be used for all missing cases.
+Decision Intelligence allows the generation of missing rules if the default value cannot be used for all missing cases.

 #### Limitations